pkgeo-org/hydeout/_posts/2018-05-05-VectorTileWorkshop-MacOS.md

 ## 8. Run TileServer GL ##
 + Ensure Docker is running on your computer
-+ From the command line change into the tippecanoe directory
-  + *This is where you should have placed your geoJSON file*
++ From the command line change into the directory where you have placed your mbtiles file

-  `cd $HOME/tippecanoe`

-+ Start the TileServer GL container from the command lin `docker run --rm -it -v $(pwd):/data -p 8080:80 klokantech/tileserver-gl`
++ Start the TileServer GL container from the Terminal prompt

+    `docker run --rm -it -v $(pwd):/data -p 8080:80 klokantech/tileserver-gl`

 + Test that the vector tiles are being servered by entering [http://localhost:8080/](http://localhost:8080) into your browser's address bar
-+ After testing, hit ctl-C to quit TileServer GL
++ After testing, hit __ctl-C__ to quit TileServer GL

-# TO DO: Document Installing, using, and publishing data using Maputnik for styling #